Conditional Independence Testing Using Exchangeable Pairs: Introduction

-It is widely known that for any nonparametric conditional independence test, the main difficulty lies at the test calibration step.
-It is important to ensure the type I and type II error rate control without losing statistical efficiency.
-Achieving this feat for conditional independence test is quite challenging in general.
+It is widely known that for any nonparametric conditional independence test, the main difficulty lies in the test calibration step.
+It is important to ensure type I and type II error rate control without losing statistical efficiency.
+Achieving this for conditional independence tests is challenging in general.
 Recently, \cite{candes2018panning} proposed the conditional randomization test (CRT) framework.
 They designed a bootstrap approach to calibrate conditional independence tests assuming the distribution of $\bm X\mid \bm Z$ is known.
-This can control the type I error rate at any desired level $\alpha\in(0,1)$, but at the expense of restricting the class of distribution to all distributions where $\bm X\mid \bm Z$ is some pre-specified distribution. \cite{berrett2019} also proposed the conditional permutation test that operates under the same assumption as CRT and has the same desired level properties as the CRT.
-But the conditional permutation test is computationally more challenging than the CRT.
+This can control the type I error rate at any desired level $\alpha\in(0,1)$, but at the expense of restricting the class of distributions to those where $\bm X\mid \bm Z$ is some pre-specified distribution. \cite{berrett2019} also proposed the conditional permutation test that operates under the same assumption as the CRT and has the same desired level properties.
+However, it is computationally more challenging than the CRT.
 The authors also studied the robustness of their method when the distribution of $\bm X\mid \bm Z$ is approximated by some other distribution.
-In the literature, these approaches are popularly termed as the model-X approach.
-The model-X approach was popularized by the work of \cite{candes2018panning,candes2019selectiveknockoff} in the context of controlled variable selection and selective inference. \cite{candes2019genehunting, katsevich2019knockoff} also provided some applications of the framework for genetic datasets.
-The model-X approach also became popular in the conditional independence testing literature as it can be applied with any test statistic with the desired the type I error rate control.
-Among such tests, a popular test is based on the partial correlation coefficient proposed by \cite{azadkia2021simple} proposed by \cite{shi2024}.
-The Azadkia-Chatterjee's partial correlation coefficient assumes $Y$ to be univariate, but $\bm X$ and $\bm Z$ can be multi-dimensional.
-It takes value in $[0,1]$, it is zero if and only if $\bm X\indpt Y\mid \bm Z$ and it is one if and only if $Y$ is a measurable function of $(\bm X,\bm Z)$. \cite{huang2020kernel} generalized this measure for metric-valued data sets, which is termed as the kernel partial correlation coefficient and proposed a test for \eqref{eq:fundamental-problem} using the CRT approach.
-However, the test based on Azadkia-Chatterjee's partial correlation coefficient may have poor performance against local alternatives \citep[see][]{shi2024}.
-It is expected that the test proposed by \cite{huang2020kernel} also shares similar properties.
-There are several approaches to mitigate the issues with these measures.
-Some notable recent contributions include \cite{azadkia2025bias, tran2024rank}.
-However, implementing the CRT is computationally expensive as it requires to compute the test statistic everytime a new sample is generated in the bootstrap iteration.
-Moreover, these partial correlation coefficients are estimated using the local neighbourhood averaging method based on the confounding variable $\bm Z$.
-Therefore, when $\bm Z$ is high dimensional, as is common in graphical models or the variable selection literature, the local neighbourhood structure of $\bm Z$ will be affected due to the curse of dimensionality.
-Since, in $d$-dimensions the expected distance between two random points has a lower bound of order $O(n^{-1/d})$ \citep[see Chapter 2 from][]{gyorfi2002distribution}.
-As a result the test local averaging based test will suffer form poor performance. \cite{liu2021dcrt} considered this problem and proposed a fast CRT via distilling the information of $\bm Z$ from $\bm X$ and $\bm Y$ separately and using the residuals to construct a test.
-However, their method measures only linear dependence among the variables, which strongly relies on the distillation method.
-Therefore, their approach may not have satisfactory performance if the distillation step is poorly specified.
+In the literature, this class of approaches is popularly termed the model-X approach.
+This framework was popularized by the work of \cite{candes2018panning,candes2019selectiveknockoff} in the context of controlled variable selection and selective inference. \cite{candes2019genehunting, katsevich2019knockoff} provided applications of the framework for genetic datasets.